srvasn/basic-chat-server/README.md

     `telnet <address> <port>`

+6. Enter username and password as follows.
+First time registers you, second onwards logs you in.

+    `Enter`

+    `1. username:password to login or register`

+    `OR`

+    `2. .quit to exit`

+    `Input : michael:1234`

+    `Registration successful.
+Welcome michael`

+    `1 other users are online`

+    `Enter target_user>message to send a message`

+7. Enter `target>message` to send a message to the target username.

 * _Default value for < port > is 1236._

 * < address > can be localhost if connecting from the same machine.